-A number of significant advancements in food production have been made in recent years, from growing and harvesting methods that improve crop yields to ‘new’ food sources like plant-based dairy and meat products, while better cold chain performance and integration are making it possible to move more food longer distances without compromising quality.
+A number of significant advancements in food production have been made in recent years, from growing and harvesting methods that improve crop yields to ‘new’ food sources like plant-based dairy and meat products, while better cold chain performance and integration is making it possible to move more food longer distances without compromising quality.

-Yet for every step forward, the challenges brought about by threats such as climate change, a growing global population, and persistent food insecurity in the developing world remind us how much further we must go to assure an adequate food supply is available for future generations.
+Yet for every step forward, the challenges brought about by threats such as climate change, a growing global population, and persistent food insecurity in the developing world remind us of how much further we must go to assure an adequate food supply is available for future generations.